Top Destinations in Connecticut

 Things to do in CT outdoors

 On land, another of the best things to do in Connecticut is hiking!
 From the Appalachian Trail Falls Village, CT to the best winter hikes in CT, the hiking trails that weave their way across the state are a great opportunity for both enjoying the fresh air and discovering new parts of the state.
 Some of our favorite hikes in Connecticut are in state parks or reserves.
 The White Memorial Foundation is the state’s largest nature center and wildlife sanctuary, covering 4,000 acres of land with 35 miles of trails for hiking, biking, or horseback riding.
 The Pine Knob Loop Trail, which joins the Appalachian Trail, in Housatonic Meadows State Park is a great day trip, or places like Nipmuck State Forest provide year-round outdoor recreation with boating, cross-country skiing, hiking, hunting, snowmobiling, fishing, and more!
 There is still so much more—Bluff Point Coastal Reserve, Sleeping Giant State Park, Talcott Mountain State Park, you get the point.
+Find the best places to visit in Connecticut when you book with GH.
 Wherever you decide to stay in Connecticut, Glamping Hub will help you get outdoors!

 So you’re going to visit CT, but what is Connecticut weather like?
 Most people tend to visit Connecticut in the summer season, when the days are long and sunny.
 Summers in Connecticut are warm, but not too hot.
 Average temperatures in the summer don’t tend to go over 85°F (29°C).
 Fall, or autumn, is still a busier tourist season in Connecticut because of all the fall foliage tours.
-Winter in Connecticut are cold and snowy, like a typical New England winter.
+Winter in Connecticut vacation spots is cold and snowy, as a typical New England winter.
 Local events in Connecticut include the Yale-Harvard Regatta in early June, the Mystic Sea Music Festival, also in June, and the Norwalk Oyster Festival that takes place in September.
-No matter what time of year you decide to visit, glamping in Connecticut is always a good idea!
+No matter what time of year you decide to visit, glamping in CT is always a good idea.
+Book your Conn vacation today!